Jo Youle - Chief Executive

 Ross is an experienced speaker and for 2018 sits on the Advisory Board of ThirdSector magazines’ Fundraising Week.

 Douglas Parkhill – Director of Finance

-Douglas is former Group Company Secretary of pharmaceutical group SkyePharma PLC, and former Finance Director of Black and Edgington, then the UK's leading provider of tented structures for major events, including: the Wimbledon Lawn Tennis Championships, Henley Royal Regatta, Farnborough International Airshow, State visits and Royal Garden Parties.
+Douglas is former Group Company Secretary of pharmaceutical group SkyePharma PLC and former Finance Director of Vango, outdoor and camping specialists, and of Black and Edgington, then the UK's leading provider of tented structures for major events, including: the Wimbledon Lawn Tennis Championships, Henley Royal Regatta, Farnborough International Airshow, State visits and Royal Garden Parties.

-Susannah Drury - Director of Services and Advocacy
+Susannah Drury - Director of Policy and Development

-Susannah has 15 years’ experience of policy, research and evaluation roles in local and regional government, at Nacro, the crime reduction charity, and at SHS Trust, a social inclusion charity.
-Most recently, Susannah was a Scrutiny Manager for the London Assembly, leading the team supporting Assembly Members to hold the Mayor of London to account on policing and crime issues.
+Prior to working at Missing People, Susannah had 15 years’ experience of policy, research and service user participation roles in local and regional government, at Nacro, the crime reduction charity, and at SHS Trust, a social inclusion charity.
+Most recently, she was a Scrutiny Manager for the London Assembly, leading the team supporting Assembly Members to hold the Mayor of London to account on policing and crime issues.

 Zoë Hart – Director of People and Organisational Development